apache/druid/docs/api-reference/sql-api.md

 When getting query results, keep the following in mind:

-- JSON is the only supported result format
+- JSON is the only supported result format.
 - If you attempt to get the results for an in-progress query, Druid returns an error.

 ### Cancel a query